bert2/love-linq-hate-loops/README.md

 Always figure out what kind of join your code should perform _before_ you start coding.
 Then express this operation in abstract terms (cross, inner, left, right, full).
 Those are concepts that your readers can google if they don't know them.

 The simplest kind of join is the cross join (a.k.a. cartesian product): everything is paired with everthing.
-In LINQ it's just a call to `SelectMany()`. */
+In LINQ it's just a call to our old friend `SelectMany()`.

 ```C#
 void Main() {